2014 Michigan Green Chemistry and Engineering ConferenceAgency: Environmental Quality

 November 12, 2014

-Join us at this year’s GreenUp Conference on the campus at Michigan State University at the Kellogg Center.
-The Conference, which provides excellent opportunities for sharing information, networking, and learning, will feature:
+This year’s GreenUp Conference was held on the campus at Michigan State University at the Kellogg Center and featured:

 - The 6th Annual Michigan Green Chemistry Governor’s Award Ceremony

 - Eric Beckman, University of Pittsburgh, Co-Director of the Mascaro Center for Sustainable Innovation and a Presidential Green Chemistry Challenge award winner.
 His research group examines the use of molecular design to solve problems in green product formulation and in the design of materials for use in tissue engineering.

 - Bruce Dale, Michigan State University, Professor of Chemical Engineering, University Distinguished Professor; MSUAgBioResearch.
 He is the associate director of the University's Office of Bio-based Technologies and the principal investigator at the Biomass Conversion Research Laboratory.